maduhaime/collectype/README.md

 > The `page()` method is **not available in pipe expressions** for architectural consistency.
 Use direct method chaining instead: `collection.fn.where(predicate).page(1, 10)` rather than `collection.fn.pipe('where(predicate) | page(1, 10)')`.

 **Note:**
 The `items` and `count` properties also exist on the `Collection` itself, but those always reflect the original, unfiltered data passed to the constructor.
-In contrast, `items` and `count` on the functions instance (`fn`) reflect the current filtered and/or sorted state after all chained operations.
+In contrast, `items`, `count`, and `info` on the functions instance (`fn`) reflect the current filtered and/or sorted state after all chained operations.
 This distinction lets you **always access both the raw data and the current query result**.

 ### Using composition to add functionality to your custom Functions